Hamidsq/MovieLibrary/README.md

 npm run start
 ```

-#### To use the OMDB API you need to get an API key and create .env file and then add the API key the file like:
+#### To use the OMDB API you need to get an API key and create .env file and then add the API key to the file like:
 API_KEY=yourapikey

 PROXY=https://thingproxy.freeboard.io/fetch/